mmvrstudio/orm-e-commerce-back-end-mordor-shop/README.md

 # Description:

 # Installation and Usage (All Steps):
-    1 - npm i
+    1 - In your VS Studio Integrated terminal type: npm i

-    2 - Connect to MYSQL Database
-    Credentials to access the database:
+    2 - Open MySQL Workbench and connect to the Database with the following credentials (must be exactely the same as seen in the ' .env ' file):
     DB_NAME: ecommerce_db
     DB_USER: root
     DB_PW: mariana123